DevenBL/whisper_mic/README.md

 # Whisper Mic
 This repo is based on the work done [here](https://github.com/openai/whisper) by OpenAI.
 This repo allows you use use a mic as demo.
 This repo copies some of the README from original project.

+# This fork's additions
+mic_exec.py has the ability to run scripts if you say the name of a script in the directory you specified with --scriptpath

 ## Video Tutorial

 See the video tutorial for this repo [here](https://www.youtube.com/watch?v=nwPaRSlDSaY)